MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/02-Manage-leads-opp.md

 ### Exercise 2 – Lead Qualifications

-In this exercise, you will qualify/disqualify leads and see what records will be created when a lead goes through the qualification process.
+In this exercise, you'll qualify/disqualify leads and see what records will be created when a lead goes through the qualification process.

 #### Task 1 – Qualify Coffee Machine Lead Without Company Information

-1. In the left navigation, under the **Sales** group, select **Leads**.
+1. In the left pane, under the **Sales** group, select **Leads**.

 1. On the **My Open Leads** pane, select **Jane Doe**.